Creating an Effective Learning Culture: How to Make Knowledge Actionable

 Another option is to have a team pick a specific business-related problem or a particular case and discuss options for handling it.
 Boston University Center for Teaching and Learning reports that analyzing case studies in a professional setting ensures that learners not only better understand the concepts taught but also sharpens their skills in critical thinking, learning to cope with ambiguity, and plain old problem-solving.

 Finally, a discussion utilizing a facilitation guide can help connect the dots between the lesson and making the content applicable to a learner’s role and their team goals.
-Lars Sorenson, a director of instructional design and learner experience at Harvard Medical School (HMS), explains the thinking behind developing a facilitation guide to support HealthXcelerate: Insider’s Guide to Health Care, a soon-to-be-released program from HMS Corporate Learning.
+Lars Sorenson, a director of instructional design and learner experience at Harvard Medical School (HMS), explains the thinking behind developing a facilitation guide to support HealthXcelerate: Insider’s Guide to Health Care, an online program from HMS Corporate Learning.

 “To extend self-paced, online learning into practical application, we developed a facilitation guide that prompts learners to reflect on the connections between a patient's experience as presented in the course and what their organization can offer to that patient,” he noted.
 “Once that initial reflection is established, it can take on a new life in a cohort setting.
 The ideas become more tangible when they collide with organizational goals and the input of colleagues.”